 PCI 12.2 requires teams to "develop daily operational security procedures that are consistent with PCI DSS requirements."
 Based on other recommendations within PCI guidelines and best practices, the types of activities you may need to do daily can include:

-- Updating access credentials for former employees as needed, and
+• Updating access credentials for former employees as needed

 While these procedures certainly don't need to be performed manually, it's important to establish them into a routine by supporting them with policy.

 Security shouldn't be a priority or an afterthought when you suspect you have suffered a breach.
-Developing a state of constant vigilance, including daily routines, can help you avoid falling out of PCI compliance.
+Maintaining constant vigilance, including daily routines, can help you avoid falling out of PCI compliance.

 2. Identity Management is a Chore

-A lack of identity management governance can lead to unnecessary data access internally.
-Unnecessary access can be a security risk, especially when it comes to "super-admin" users who have the ability to cover their trails.
+A lack of identity management governance can lead to unnecessary data access, which can be a security risk, especially for "super-admin" users who can cover their trails.

-Consistently providing the minimum amount of access necessary is important and can be much simpler if your policies support this goal.
-In some cases, poor logging procedures can also mean non-compliance.
+It is essential to provide the minimum access necessary; if your policies support this objective, it can be much simpler.
+In some cases, inadequate logging procedures can also mean non-compliance.

 3. Possible Suffering from "Shadow IT" Risks

-Shadow IT is defined by Gartner as "devices, software, and services outside the ownership or control of IT organizations."
-This technically includes your bring-your-own-device (BYOD) program, but it can also include really sketchy things like employee-owned thumb drives, personal laptops used on your company network, and more.
+Gartner defines Shadow IT as "devices, software, and services outside the ownership or control of IT organizations."
+This technically includes your bring-your-own-device (BYOD) program, but it can also include sketchy things like employee-owned thumb drives, personal laptops used on your company network, and more.

-Security cannot protect the company from unknown risks, which include your employee's unauthorized endpoints.
-A better security policy to address acceptable use can be a powerful way to reduce shadow IT at your organization.
+Security cannot protect the company from unknown risks, including your employees' unauthorized endpoints.
+However, a better security policy that addresses acceptable use can be a powerful way to reduce shadow IT at your organization.

 4. Little Responsibility for Security on Any Level

-A culture where security is an IT problem is more than just a policy issue.
+A culture where security is an IT problem is more than a policy issue.
 Executives who view information security as unnecessary can create a culture where employees and leadership are also apathetic.
-In order to hit your security objectives, gaining objective support is crucial.
+Gaining objective support is crucial to hitting your security objectives.

-Awareness is an important tool for helping your employees engage in more secure behaviors.
+Awareness is important for helping your employees engage in more secure behaviors.
 However, policy also plays a role.
-In many cases, security pros will actively need to work with HR departments to include employee security responsibilities in job descriptions, onboarding materials, training, and performance evaluations.
+Security pros must often actively work with HR departments to include employee security responsibilities in job descriptions, onboarding materials, training, and performance evaluations.

 5. A Lack of Constant Threat Assessment

 Without constant monitoring and human-readable intelligence, you may not be aware of a breach until weeks after it has occurred.
-While regulatory requirements for threat assessment can vary, PCI requires vulnerability scanning each time a significant change occurs or on a weekly basis.
+While regulatory requirements for threat assessment can vary, PCI requires vulnerability scanning each time a significant change occurs or weekly.

 Today's criminals are fast.
-In some cases, they can gain access to your network and steal data in a matter of minutes.
+In some cases, they can gain access to your network and steal data in minutes.
 Shifting towards policy and technology that support constant vulnerability scanning can enable real-time intelligence.

 6. Unsure of Compliance

-In many enterprises, there can be thousands of changes to the network on a daily basis.
-Without the right technology, it can be difficult to determine which utility servers are un-patched or when critical system files are being modified.
-This leads to compliance risks.
+In many enterprises, the network can undergo thousands of changes daily.
+Without the right technology, it can be difficult to determine which utility servers are unpatched or when critical system files are being modified, leading to compliance risks.

 7. Formal Vulnerability Management Processes

-If patching, risk mitigation, and assessment aren't routine, you'll be stuck in a reactive, fire-fighting mode.
-When you're too busy fixing gaping holes to improve your strategy, your security program is unlikely to get any better.
+If patching, risk mitigation, and assessment aren't routine, you'll be stuck in reactive, fire-fighting mode.
+Your security program is unlikely to improve when you're too busy fixing gaping holes.

 Your organization needs a formal vulnerability management policy to support the right routines and automation.
 An effective policy will address: